Before we get into the journaling...

 Journaling: The Heart of Your Business Lies Within You

-I'm flipping through my current journal, which happens to be a special blue edition of the Monolith from Code & Quill.
+As I write this post, I'm flipping through my current journal, which happens to be a special blue edition of the Monolith from Code & Quill.

 My beloved journal is a bit dinged up because I travel with and use it a lot.
 But the creamy, smooth paper on the inside is still perfect